 - the smuggling or illegal importation of excise goods

 - diversion, which involves diverting goods without paying excise duty.

-In 2010 a UN Security Council investigative body reported that millions of dollars in illicit tobacco revenues were reaching al-Qaeda, the Taliban, other terrorist organisations and organised crime groups.
+In 2010 a UN Security Council investigative body established a link between excise fraud and the financing of terrorism.
+It reported that millions of dollars in illicit tobacco revenues were reaching al-Qaeda, the Taliban, other terrorist organisations and organised crime groups.

-In 2015 the Transcrime research centre estimated that the illegal cigarette market yielded between EUR 7.8 and 10.5 billion in criminal proceeds, which is comparable to the revenues generated in the cocaine and heroin markets.
+In 2015 the Transcrime research centre estimated that in the EU the illegal cigarette market yielded between EUR 7.8 and 10.5 billion in criminal proceeds, which is comparable to the revenues generated in the cocaine and heroin markets.